kwameopareasiedu/docts/README.md

 ## Issues with `doctl serverless function`

-I develop using NodeJS/Typescript and aside initializing the Typescript project, the `doctl serverless function` interface does not do much locally.
-Here's three of the major issues (in my opinion) I encountered:
+When dealing with **Typescript**, there is a transpilation step to Javascript which other languages have and aside initializing the Typescript project, the `doctl serverless function` interface does not do much locally.

+The transpilation of TS to JS makes things a bit tricky for working with Typescript projects.
+Here's three of the major issues (in my opinion) I've
+identified:

 1. When you add new functions to your serverless project, you need to manually add a `function` entry your `project.yml`.